gmvrpw/boombox-web-runner/README.md

 > Boombox Web Runner **is not a standalone piece of code** and it does not work by itself.
 > This repository contains only runner features and does not know how to response on and store user requests.
-> You can find a fully working examples in the [corresponding repository].
+> You can find a fully working examples in the [corresponding repository](https://github.com/gmvrpw/boombox).

 ## Environment Variables
 Environment variables are used only for passing secrets, and the path to the configuration file, but not the program configuration itself.